 In this fast-paced world, being ahead of time comes as an added benefit.
 But what about when the same applies to your breakthrough idea?

-Is it a good thing if your great idea is a decade too early?
+Is it a good thing if your great entrepreneur ideas is a decade too early?

 Well, yes it is.

-We all come across bold ideas.
+We all come across bold startup business ideas.
 And sometimes they are way ahead of their time.
 I have one in mind.
 You must have envisioned one too.

-Sometimes it is the unavailability of the right technology that could have transitioned your idea into a reality, sometimes it is the determination to execute it and other times it’s the lack of funds.
+Sometimes it is the unavailability of the right technology that could have transitioned your innovative startup ideas into a reality, sometimes it is the determination to execute it and other times it’s the lack of funds.